GenomiqueENS/toullig/README.md

 In the execution of toullig Trim, the programm step :

- + Repere the index between the outliers and the mRNA.
+ + Repere the index between the outliers and the mRNA (mode P or SW).

+ For cutadapt:

  + Write Fasta File for each Outlier.
  + Trim with cutadapt
  + Write the cutadapt output merge.

+  For trimmomatic:

+ + Read a sequence fastq.
+ + Trim with trimmomatic
+ + Write the sequence trimmed.

 OPTIONS trim
 -